One Man's Ghost Is Another Man's Invisible Alien Sphere

-Some think that hauntings are the result of the spirits of the dead, while the more scientific amongst us feel that these experiences are the result of lingering energy imprinted on a location, but it doesn't end here.
+Some think that hauntings are the result of the spirits of the dead, while the more skeptical amongst will put it all down to nothing more than psychological tricks, but it doesn't end here.
 Others will look at the same set of proposed evidence of the paranormal and conclude that it is the result of demons, guardian angels, or even pixies.

 These beliefs tend to be very personal and deep-rooted.
 Convincing someone that the cause of what they've seen or experienced is something different to what they originally thought it was is nigh on impossible.